-Ingrid is the daughter of a forester from South Africa and Elsard has a passion for reforestation.
-As a diving instructor Ingrid knew the southern part of Mozambique and she grew up surrounded by nature in South Africa.
-Elsard had visited plantations in Brazil, some of them very special and Elsard is chairman of renaturefoundation.nl Their research led them to the conclusion that there were reforestation opportunities in Mozambique.
+Ingrid, a daughter of a forester, met in 2012 Elsard who has a passion for reforestation.
+As a dive instructor, Ingrid was familiar with the southern part of Mozambique and she grew up surrounded by nature in Barberton.
+Elsard has made study trips to plantations in South America and was until begin this year chairman of reNature Foundation.
+Research led them to Syntropic Farming that fits perfectly in Mozambique.

 The project area: Maputaland-Mozambique

-This province is situated between Maputo and the South African border and lies between Swaziland and the coast.
-It is only a small stretch of the Mozambican coast which is actually 2600 kilometres long!
-The roads are mainly dirt roads that require a 4-wheel drive car, but the Chinese are currently building a road that connects the southern border with Maputo.
+This province is situated between Maputo and the South African border.
+It is only a small stretch of the Mozambican coast which is 2600 kilometres long!
+The roads were mainly dirt roads that require a 4-wheel drive car.
+The Chinese finished recently a road that connects the southern border with Maputo.
 Malaria is under control and the area is safe for tourism.
-Many tourists from South Africa spend their holidays here, enjoying the beach, which brings labour and business opportunities to the coast.
-There are just a few hundred tourists so it is not to be compared with tourism in Southern Europe.
+An important part of the area is the ‘Maputo Elephant Park’.
+The Peace Park Foundation created there a corridor with the ‘Tembe Elephant Park’ in South Africa.

 Ingrid and Elsard: “The most important thing we found out is that the majority of the young people give us a lot of hope.
 Not only the students at ISET or Namaacha but all the young people.
 A lot of them speak English.
 They are polite, modest and prepared to work in the rural areas.
 Some of them help teaching the children in order to give them a better future.
 They are the driving force that motivates us to go on with organizing support.”